shallada/DruidCloudPOC/driver-code/README.md

 ### "states": []

-The _states_ list is a list of state object.
+The _states_ list is a list of state objects.
 These state objects describe each of the states in a probabilistic state machine.
 The first state in the list is the initial state in the state machine, or in other words, the state that the machine enters initially.